barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 .. fillintheblank:: funct_set_union_fitb
     :practice: T

-    What character can be used to indicate the union of two sets as shown in the code above?
+    What character can be used to get the union of two sets as shown in the code above?

-    - :\|: Use a pipe to indicate the union of two sets.
+    - :\|: Use a pipe to get the union of two sets.
       :.*: Which gives the same output as the union method?

 .. activecode:: func_set_diff_sub_ac